datamade/testing-guidelines/framework-specific-patterns.md

 ### Transactional context

 But wait!
-Doesn't creating a new `Cat` object without cleaning it up violate our standard to return test context to its original state, every time?
+Doesn't creating a new `Cat` object without cleaning it up violate [our standard to return test context to its original state](/intermediate-python-testing.md#scope-or-how-to-avoid-confusing-dependencies-between-your-tests), every time?
 Nope! `pytest-django` runs all database operations in a transaction, then rolls them back at the end of the test.

-It is important to note that there are two, distinct types of transactional context.
+It is important to note that there are two, distinct types of transactional context in `pytest-django` world.
 The default **does not insert any data into the database**.
-Objects you create in the ORM will be accessible via the ORM, but if the code you are testing runs raw SQL against the database, your new object will not be there.
+Objects you create in the ORM will be accessible via the ORM, but if the code you are testing runs raw SQL against the database, your new object/s will not be there.

-If the code under test queries the database directly, you can configure Django to push new data to the database with the `transaction` argument.
+If the code you are testing queries the database directly, you can configure Django to push new data to the database with the `transaction` argument.

 ```python
 @pytest.mark.django_db(transaction=True)